abhikdps/adaptive-query-accelerator/docs/storage-format.md

 3. **Add Slot:** Append a new `Slot` entry to the **start** of the Free Space (growing upwards).
 4. **Update Count:** Increment `Slot Count`.

-***Note:** For B+ Trees, the Slot Array is typically lept sorted by the Key to allow Binary Search within the page, even in the Record Data is unsorted in the heap.*
+***Note:** For B+ tree pages, the slot array may be kept sorted by key for binary search within the page; the main KV storage uses an append-only slotted layout as described above.*